If the trip to Japan is to buy panties out of vending machine or not, these are the YouTubers you should be following

-An American who was with the U.S. Air Force (Rachel) and a Japanese teacher (Jun) who met when he was her RA (Resident Assistant).
-Now, they are a married couple living in Japan, “traveling places, bothering their cats, and doing dumb for your enjoyment!”
+An American who was with the U.S. Air Force (Rachel) and a Japanese teacher (Jun) who met when he was her R.A.
+(Resident Assistant).
+Now, they are a married couple living in Japan, “traveling places, bothering their cats, and doing dumb for your enjoyment! (their words).”

-Dammn, dude has some knife skills, and I didn’t think “JunsKitchen” was going to be anything as good as their primary channel, but these vids on this channel are good enough to pick up several videos with several million views per video.
-They mainly focus on him cooking to cooking for his cat.
+Dammn, dude has some knife skills, and I didn’t think “JunsKitchen” was going to be anything as good as their primary channel, but these vids on his channel are good enough to have picked up several million views per video.
+They mainly focus on him cooking for and with his cat.

 Content keywords/phrases: married, Japanese, American, muliti-cultural, places to visit, ROTC, military, airforce, officer, sightseeing, cats, relationship, Jun is not a douchebag, animals, red-head, couples, cats, cooking, travel, culture, married life, couples, daily life, dating, squat toilets, idiots guide, habits, customs, and some more cats.

 Who: an American and world traveller who had traveled to Japan.

 YouTube channel(s): Travel Deeper Japan

 A dude who loved to party in his college years that grew up in a small town called Hilton, NY who had an apple picking job for his first job.
 That position gave him his work ethic, and a study abroad program exposed him to new cultures early on although a successful entrepreneurial endeavor with a couple of his buddies in college got him thinking of what he wanted to do.
 So what did he do?
 He moved to Buenos Aire’s where he immersed himself in having to learn the culture and the language with no previous knowledge or study of it.